 ~ Rapid Decline in Postwar Years ~

-When the federal census was taken in 1870, "Jeremiah Minerd" -- the only man in America by that name -- made his home in Newark, Essex County, NJ.
-At the time, he was age 29 (the same age as our man) and married to 33-year-old Susan.
-Jeremiah listed his birthplace as Maryland and his occupation as working in a saw mill.
+When the federal census was taken in 1870, Jeremiah and Susan made their home in Newark, NJ.
+At the time, he was age 29 and Susan 33, and his occupation was as a saw mill worker.

-Tragically, but blessedly, perhaps, Jeremiah's miseries ended with his passing, at age 37, on July 16, 1881.
-The cause of death was ascribed to apoplexy following epilepsy.
-His tired remains were placed at eternal rest in Newark's Fairmount Cemetery, in the Civil War section.
+Tragically, but perhaps blessedly, Jeremiah's miseries ended with his passing, at age 37, on July 16, 1881.
+The cause was ascribed to apoplexy following epilepsy.
+His tired remains were placed at eternal rest in Newark's Fairmount Cemetery, in the Civil War soldiers section.
 Research by cousin Eugene Podraza shows that the death was not recorded in Essex County, nor is there an estate file or last will and testament.
 The only notice of his passing was a one-line mention in the Newark Morning Register, on July 18, 1881.

 [In 2014, an effort was made to examine Jeremiah's old hometown newspaper, the Preston County Journal, in the event it might have carried a notice of his death.
 The microfilm was found in the West Virginia Regional History Collection at West Virginia University, but it was mounted backward, and could not be fixed during the visit.]